 Absolutely!
 OAS programs and services are available to all UF students.
 In fact, we highly recommend and strongly encourage students to take advantage of all services to enhance their academic success.

 All OAS Peer Coaches (PCs) are required to hold office hours.
-Although it may not be necessary to meet with your peer coach weekly, it is highly recommended that contact with your PC is regular.
+Although it may not be necessary to meet with your peer leader weekly, it is highly recommended that contact with your PC is regular.

 Promise students may attend other, pre-approved academic workshops presented by different UF departments.
 Students must provide reasonable documentation of workshop attendance and deliver it to OAS to receive full credit.
 Please visit the workshops page to browse through a list of approved UF departments which host workshops that may be substituted for credit.

-UF SSS program is a TRIO program funded by the U.S. Department of Education that provides academic assistance, personal support and cultural enrichment for eligible undergraduate students at the University of Florida.
+UF Student Support Services program (SSS), is a TRIO program funded by the U.S. Department of Education that provides academic assistance, personal support and cultural enrichment for eligible undergraduate students at the University of Florida.
 Primary objectives of SSS programs are to assist scholars to maintain good academic standing, to persist in college, and ultimately to graduate from the University with a baccalaureate degree.
 UF SSS helps students excel beyond good academic standing, scholars are expected to aspire to excellence.
 This is accomplished through providing access to a wide range of resources and support services.
 UF SSS is dedicated to creating a supportive academic and social community to help make the university experience a positive one.

 UF SSS Scholars may use free group and individual tutoring, participate in financial, educational and developmental workshops, pursue leadership opportunities within the program, and attend cultural events.
 All services are provided free of cost to active program members.